Clashes undermine fragile truce over Jerusalem holy site

 A ‘SHARED SITE’

-For decades, most rabbis forbade Jews from visiting the site altogether, but those restrictions have loosened in recent years as religious nationalist groups have actively challenged the ban.
+For decades, most rabbis forbade Jews from visiting the site altogether, but a growing cadre of religious nationalist rabbis have endorsed visiting the holy site and their adherents have flocked there in increasing numbers in recent years.

 The number of Jewish visitors to the shrine stood at around 5,800 in 2010, but by 2018 had grown to 35,600, according to statistics released by Public Security Minister Gilad Erdan.